Ivo Goldstein: Education

 Ivo Goldstein graduated from the Classical Gymnasium in Zagreb and in 1976 he enrolled into undergraduate History studies at the Faculty of Humanities and Social Sciences, University of Zagreb where he graduated in 1979.

 In 1988, he received his doctorate from the Faculty of Philosophy, University of Belgrade in what was then Yugoslav constituent Socialist Republic of Serbia.
 His doctoral thesis was entitled ″Byzantium on the Adriatic from Justinian I to Basil II (6th-9th Century)″.
-At three separate occasions he spent a longer study abroad or research periods at the prestigious School for Advanced Studies in the Social Sciences in Paris (1981/1982), at the National and Kapodistrian University of Athens (1987/1988) and the Imre Kertész Kolleg at the University of Jena (2011).
+On three occasions he spent a longer study abroad or research periods at the prestigious School for Advanced Studies in the Social Sciences in Paris (1981/1982), at the National and Kapodistrian University of Athens (1987/1988) and the Imre Kertész Kolleg at the University of Jena (2011).

 Religious life

-He is former president of Bet Israel, a Jewish community in Zagreb, which he founded with his father, historian Slavko Goldstein.
+He is a former president of Bet Israel, a Jewish community in Zagreb, which he founded with his father, historian Slavko Goldstein.
 They are both involved with the reconstruction of the Zagreb Synagogue.

 Academic and Political Career

 Academic career

-In 1980 Goldstein was appointed assistant trainee at the Faculty of Humanities and Social Sciences at the department for the medieval history.
-He defended his Master degree in 1984 under the title ″Historiographical criteria of Procopius of Caesarea″.
+In 1980 Goldstein was appointed assistant trainee at the Faculty of Humanities and Social Sciences at the department for medieval history.
+He defended his Master's degree in 1984 under the title ″Historiographical criteria of Procopius of Caesarea″.
 Since 2001 he is a full professor at the Faculty of Humanities and Social Sciences in Zagreb.
 His area of expertise is Byzantium and Croatian history in the Middle Ages, especially the early Middle Ages, as well as history of the Jews in Croatia and the Croatian history of 20th century.
 Over the years he also taught at the University of Osijek, University of Rijeka, University of Split and the University of Mostar.
-Goldstein is a permanent contributor for the Miroslav Krleža Institute of Lexicography where he is the main editor for the entire field of history since 2003.
+Goldstein is a permanent contributor for the Miroslav Krleža Institute of Lexicography where he has been the main editor for the entire field of history since 2003.